What are the most effective ab exercises?

 Lie on the floor, with your lower back pressed into the ground and your legs extended above your hips, as an option you can cross your ankles.

 Place your fingertips lightly to your temples.
 Contract your abs and exhale raising your torso up towards your toes, inhale as you return to the start position.

 5. Torso Track

-Kneel on the floor with knees hip distance apart on the pads, grabbing the handles.
-Contract your abs and find neutral spine.
+Kneel on the floor with knees hip-distance apart on the pads, grabbing the handles.
+Contract your abs and find a neutral spine.

 Using this equipment it’s important to move the body as one unit in a line.
 Try to ensure the hips do not initiate the movement, especially on the return back to the starting position.